openshift/oadp-operator/docs/developer/testing/TESTING.md

 FIt("the assertion", func() { ... })
 ...
 ```
+These need to be removed to run all specs.
+Checks [Ginkgo docs](https://onsi.github.io/ginkgo/) for more info.

-You can also execute make test-e2e with a $TEST_ARGS variable set.
+You can also execute make test-e2e with a $GINKGO_ARGS variable set.
 Example:

 ```bash
 make test-e2e GINKGO_ARGS="--ginkgo.focus='MySQL application DATAMOVER'"
 ```

-These need to be removed to run all specs.
-Checks [Ginkgo docs](https://onsi.github.io/ginkgo/) for more info.

 ## Clean up